Skip to Content

 2. MB Lounge

 This sleek-looking restaurant adorned in stone and glass is the perfect place to have a quiet night and a drink in Fez.
-The food here is also highly recommended as they have vegan and vegetarian options as well.

 Location: Google Maps